Ch-sriram/monitoring-prometheus-grafana/README.md

       ```

    3. Choose a configuration file for configuring SSH keys and then the `Remote-SSH` extension will prompt for password, once you type it in, a dialog to `Confirm` will be asked where you've to click `Confirm` to connect to the vm via VSCode.
+   4. You can now access your entire server vm via VSCode.

 </details>